nidium/Nidium/README_WINDOWS.md

 * download from http://www.vim.org/download.php/#pc

-## meld
+## mergetool meld

-ymmv obviously, tortoise-merge is also very good
+There is kdiff3 in the mozilla-build directory ymmv obviously, meld is very nice, tortoise-merge is also very good

 * download from https://download.gnome.org/binaries/win32/meld/3.16/
 * install it